yasaswik05/ml-assignment-2-classification/README.md

 ## d.
 Models Used

-The assignment PDF says "6 ML models" in one sentence, but the actual numbered list and comparison-table rows specify five models.
-Therefore, this implementation follows the five models explicitly named in the assignment:
+This implementation follows the five models explicitly named in the assignment:

 1. Logistic Regression
 2. Decision Tree Classifier